greymatter-io/helm-charts/docs/Getting Started.md

 ### SPIRE

-> TODO: expand this when spire is implemented

 We also support using SPIFFE/SPIRE as a way to enable zero-trust attestation of different "workloads" (services).

-Read [SPIRE](./SPIRE.md) for further details.
+Read the [spire docs](./spire/configuration.md) for further details.

 ### TLS Options